willtheorangeguy/willtheorangeguy.github.io/src/content/blog/podcast-review/bill-gates-and-rashida-jones-ask-big-questions-podcast-review-3.md

 description: A review on the Bill Gates and Rashida Jones Ask Big Questions Podcast.
 ---

-# Why do we believe lies? - Bill Gates and Rashida Jones Ask Big Questions

 [EP 3: Why do we believe lies? - Bill Gates and Rashida Jones Ask Big Questions](https://podcasts.apple.com/us/podcast/ep-3-why-do-we-believe-lies/id1538630420?i=1000500776225)

 -   I see this even in the lives of my own friends, especially recently - it is so easy to get wrapped up in something, especially when we are bombarded by it on all sides by social media and the people that we think are our "friends" online.